-On November 21, 2017, the RTA School of Media honoured it's best at the annual Awards Ceremony at Ryerson University.
-Two RTA students received the Rho Alpha Kappa Alumni Association Award of $1,500 each - third year student Sean Addis, and second year student Jake Benaim.
+On November 20, 2018, the RTA School of Media honoured it's best at the annual Awards Ceremony at Ryerson University.
+Two RTA students received the Rho Alpha Kappa Alumni Association Award of $1,600 each - third year student Julia Le Clair, and third year student Jake Benaim.

 The Rho Alpha Kappa Alumni Association Award is in its 19th year and is made possible by an endowed fund established by the association and administered by Ryerson University.
 The fund is now in excess of $100,000 and ensures annual student awards in perpetuity.